Mossahid123/MHS/README.md

 ## Features
--  this is build a full-stack website
+-  this is build a full-stack project.
--  this website is build in react⚛️ which is most popular library of javaScript.
+-  this project is build in react which is most popular library of javaScript.
-- in this website i used routing. you can go any page by using routing without reloading.😎 _  and i used react firebase hooks wow its amazing !! you will love it ❤
+-  In this project I used routing. you can go any page by using routing without reloading.
+_  and I used react firebase hooks.
--  i have used  firebase .😍
+-  I have used  firebase .
--  i also create a server site for this website
+-  I also create a server site for this project.
--  i put all data in mongodb
+-  I put all data in mongodb.
-- this wed has super color combination.🎨
+-  This project has super color combination.
-- i used daisy UI on this website
+-  I used tailwind css and daisy UI on this project.
-- and i create a fancy website base on parts manufacturer.
+-  I create a fancy projects base on parts manufacturer.
-- and also you can deal with us about computer parts
+-  and also you can deal with us about car parts
-- you can login this page then you will see the result 😍
+-  You can login this page then you will see the result.
-- this web has also 404 not found page.❌
+-  This web has also 404 not found page.❌
+-  It has a also admin dashboard where you can manage all product. if you are admin you can add product.
+You will see all product status.
+-  Admin can also make others  admin.
+Here is the Admin Email: user@gmail.com Password:123456